-2.1.4 Emergency Limitations on Access Orders (Clauses 10 and 11)
+2.1.4 Emergency Limitations on Access Order (Clauses 10 and 11)

-Clause 10 of Bill C-21 adds section 117.0101(1) to the Code to allow any person to make an ex parte application to a provincial court judge for an emergency limitations on access order if they believe, on reasonable grounds, that an individual "cohabits with, or is an associate of" a person who is prohibited from possessing any firearm or certain other types of weapon or ammunition and "the other person would or might have access to any such thing that is in the possession of the person against whom the order is sought."
-The provincial court judge may make an emergency limitations on access order if they are satisfied that such an order is required in order to ensure the immediate protection of any person (new section 117.0101(2)).
-This order allows the provincial court judge to place any conditions or restrictions on the use and possession of firearms by an individual when it is deemed necessary in order to keep another individual who is close to that person from having access to them for the purposes of the safety of that person or of any other person.
+Clause 10 adds section 117.0101 to the Code, which allows any person to make an ex parte application to a provincial court judge for an Emergency Limitations on Access Order if they believe, on reasonable grounds, that an individual "cohabits with, or is an associate of" a person who is prohibited from possessing any firearm or other types of weapons or ammunition and "the other person would or might have access to any such thing that is in the possession of the person against whom the order is sought" (section 117.0101(1)).
+The provincial court judge may make an Emergency Limitations on Access Order if they are satisfied that such an order is required in order to ensure the immediate protection of any person (section 117.0101(2)).
+This order allows the provincial court judge to place any conditions or restrictions that are deemed necessary on the use and possession of firearms by an individual when it is deemed necessary in order to keep another individual who is close to that person from having access to them for the purposes of the safety of that person or of any other person.
 This could include, for example, restrictions being placed on a parent's use and possession of their firearms in order to prevent them from being accessed by an adult child living in the same house who has made serious threats against another person.

-The order cannot be for a period longer than 30 days, and the provincial court judge may impose any terms and conditions on the person's use and possession of weapons that they consider appropriate.
-While this order is not renewable, new section 117.0102 gives a provincial court judge who issues an emergency limitations on access order the authority to fix a date for a hearing on a limitations on access order, which is covered by section 117.011 of the Code.
+The order cannot be for a period longer than 30 days, and the provincial court judge may impose any terms and conditions on the person's use and possession of weapons that they consider appropriate (section 117.0101(2)).
+While this order is not renewable, new section 117.0102 gives a provincial court judge who issues an Emergency Limitations on Access Order the authority to fix a date for a hearing on a Limitations on Access Order, which is covered by section 117.011 of the Code.